 Pension funds are schemes which provide retirement income.
 These funds typically have large amounts of money to invest.
 They are major investors in listed and private companies.
 They are especially important to the stock market where large institutional investors have dominance.
 There are two types of pension funds – defined contributed plan and defined benefit plan.

 3. Defined Contributed Plan

-In a defined contributed plan, the employer or employee or both make contributions on a regular basis.
+In a defined contributed plan, the employer or employee or both make contributions regularly.

 4. Defined Benefit Plan